 Making soap is not too difficult, and it can be a fun project.
 Get started with an online tutorial and try to experiment with your own soap to create a unique project.

 If you are an artist, then paint what inspires you!
 You can sell your paintings through Etsy, local craft fairs, or your own website.

 Got a flair for style and design?
 You could start a jewelry-making business.
 Invest in a few supplies and up your game with free tutorials online, or classes at local bead stores.
 You can sell your wares online or at local fairs and festivals.

 Although the idea of cleaning up other people’s messes does not sound glamorous, it will pay the bills.
 You can start a cleaning service for almost no cost.

-You can find clients through Craigslist, Facebook Marketplace, and your family and friends.
-You can also post fliers around town If you do a good job, then you should not have a problem finding clients.
+Craigslist and Facebook Marketplace are a good place to start marketing your services.
+Sharing your new business venture with family and friends can help you connect with clients too.
+You can also post flyers around town.
+If you do a good job, then you should not have a problem finding more work.